justinlengch/beanleafbot/README.md

 - ADMIN_CHAT_ID — Optional.
 A Telegram chat ID for admin pings

 Base64 private key (recommended on Vercel):
-- Create GOOGLE_PRIVATE_KEY_BASE64 from your private key file:
+- Create GOOGLE_PRIVATE_KEY_BASE64 from your private key file then copy to clipboard:
   - macOS:
   ```
     pbpaste | base64 | pbcopy